eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 	\cite[\S7.3 Status of Variables]{Abbott2016,Eaton2016}:
 + pack()
 	- "Consolidate workspace memory in MATLAB."
+	- "This function is provided for compatibility, but does nothing in Octave."
+	- Deprecated
 + type
 	- "Display the contents of name which may be a file, function (m-file), variable, operator, or keyword."